MUHAMMADNAFEES5/MUHAMMADNAFEES5/README.md

 # Muhammad Nafees

 ## About Me
-I am a cybersecurity professional with expertise in both **Red Teaming** (penetration testing, exploitation, reconnaissance) and **Blue Teaming** (threat detection, incident response, forensic analysis).
+I am a cybersecurity professional with expertise inCyber security.
 My focus is on building resilient systems, detecting vulnerabilities, and implementing strong defense mechanisms.

-I am particularly interested in **network security, ransomware detection, malware analysis, and dark web monitoring**.
+I am particularly interested in **network security, ransomware detection, malware analysis**.
 My projects reflect this passion, ranging from cyber defense systems to forensic analysis of Tor artifacts.

 With certifications like **CEH (Zync), CCNA (Cisco), and Blue Team Certificate**, I continue to strengthen my technical foundation while staying aligned with industry standards.